 Rhubarb has huge health benefits: it improves your digestion, helps you to lose weight, optimizes your metabolism and keeps your skin healthy.
 It is packed with vitamins, minerals, and other nutrients that make it good for your body.
 Rhubarb contains vitamin K, vitamin C, B complex vitamins, as well as dietary fiber, protein, manganese, magnesium, calcium and potassium.
 It is rich in lutein, beta-carotene, and zeaxanthin.
 What not to love about rhubarb?
 Maybe only its leaves, because they aren’t edible.
 But the stalks are so good for you!
 The season is not long, so make sure you use rhubarb in your cooking now, while it’s still available.
 One more reason to make this chutney is that it also contains strawberries, ginger and apple cider vinegar, among other things, making it even more healthy and delicious!

 This rhubarb chutney is a perfect condiment for the upcoming grilling season.
 It’s tangy and sweet with a spicy touch.
 You can use it as a condiment for anything grilled: any type of meat, poultry, fish or vegetables, as well as a spread for crusty bread, as a dip for crackers and chips or/and as an addition to your cheese plate.
 It’s perfect with goat cheese and many other cheeses!
+Make sure to try these delicious goat cheese crostini with rhubarb chutney, they are so good!

 How to Make Rhubarb Chutney with Strawberries and Ginger